daxadal/event-manager/tasklist.md

 # To do

 Personal notes about requirements
-1. Rework returned data
-1. Past Events handling is out of scope.
-1. Users cannot subscribe to draft events (they're not ready and also not visible, duh) / Event visibility in general
 1. Check reminders are actually working

-Functional Requirements
-1. Each event should have its own page to display all details and a subscribe functionality (as described in point #11) below the event details.
+1. Complete tests

 Technical Requirements
-1. Use a middleware for the custom usability rules.
 1. Comment your code where you see is fit and include a README file with your submission.
-1. Creating a bare UI to test the backend is not required but a nice to have.
-1. Containerize your application if you think it is necessary..

 # Done

 Personal notes about requirements
+1. Users cannot subscribe to draft events (they're not ready and also not visible, duh) / Event visibility in general
 1. Check current token equals DB token to check if it is still valid (logout or multimple logins)
 1. Cipher passwords
 1. Also check for double subscriptions